Who is Ed Coan?

 3. Do Assistance Work Exercises – Not Only the Squat, Deadlift and Bench Press

 You need to do deadlifts and more.
 You cannot deadlift only and expect to get a balanced training outcome.
 Besides, you risk injuring yourself by overdoing one exercise.

 If you deadlift every day, you might end up with lower back pain.
 Or believe it or not, even tennis elbow, also known as lateral epicondylitis.

-You need to mix up your style of training, exercises and the poundages.
+You need to mix up your style of training, exercises, and poundages.
 Training with heavy deadlifts every day is a recipe for disaster.
-Create a balanced training schedule that includes squat, deadlifts, bench press, as well as assistance exercises.
+Create a balanced training schedule that includes squats, deadlifts, bench press, as well as assistance exercises.

 4. Deadlift Heavy Only Once a Week

 Can you imagine deadlifting over 900 pounds?
-You can save a lot of time by listening to an expert like Ed who actually did it.
+You can save a lot of time by listening to an expert like Ed, who did it.
 Why reinvent the wheel?

 See this Ed Coan deadlift program created for Mark Phillipi.
 Coan never scheduled heavy deadlifts more than once per week.
 And he only prescribed 1 – 3 heavy deadlifts once per week.
-The rest of the deadlift work are speed deadlifts resting 90 seconds between each set.
-Phillipi said “I used this routine the last 10 weeks to take my deadlift from 505 to 540 pounds.
+The rest of the deadlift work is speed deadlifts resting 90 seconds between each set.
+Phillipi said, “I used this routine the last ten weeks to take my deadlift from 505 to 540 pounds.
 I am a true believer in this routine.”

-The Ed Coan Deadlift Program as described by Mark Phillipi.https://www.ontariostrongman.ca/resources/training/coanphildead.html
+The Ed Coan Deadlift Program as described by Mark Phillipi.

 |WEEK||WORK SETS||SPEED WORK|